 - Date and your name

-- A consistent PowerPoint theme applied to all slides
+- A consistent theme applied to the entire presentation

-Create a SmartArt graphic that illustrates the donor journey through the blood drive:
+Create a slide that uses SmartArt to illustrate the donor journey through the blood drive.
+Use a Process graphic showing these five stages:

 Insert > SmartArt > Process category.
 Choose a style like "Basic Chevron Process" or "Arrow Process."
 Customize colors to match your theme.